Identifying high-risk breast cancer using digital pathology images: A Nightingale Open Science dataset

 When using this resource, please cite: more options

 Carlo Bifulco, Brian Piening, Tucker Bower, Ari Robicsek, Roshanthi Weerasinghe, Soohee Lee, Nick Foster, Nathan Juergens, Josh Risley, Senthil Nachimuthu, Katy Haynes, and Ziad Obermeyer.
 2021.
-Identifying high-risk breast cancer using digital pathology images.
+Identifying High-risk Breast Cancer Using Digital Pathology Images: A Nightingale Open Science Dataset.
 DOI:https://doi.org/10.48815/N5159B

 Additionally, please cite: more options